quantum-tinkerer/pymablock/docs/source/tutorial/induced_gap.md

 plt.show()
 ```

-The regions to the left and right that are shaded darker represent the
-two quantum dots while the lighter region in the center constitutes the
+The quantum dots are at the right and left, in the dark regions.
-superconducting region.
+The superconductor is at the center, in the light region.
 To get the Hamiltonian, we use the following values for $\mu_n$,
 $\mu_{sc}$, $\Delta$, $t$, and $t_{\text{barrier}}$.